Instructions for a Beneficiary Leaving the U.S.

 If you are a beneficiary planning to leave the U.S. to live abroad, you should report your change of address before you leave.
 You should report the change in your home address even if your payments are being sent to a bank.

-You may report your new address by calling SSA's toll-free number, 1-800-772-1213, or by getting in touch with the SSA Field Office nearest you.
+You may report your new address by getting in touch with the SSA Field Office nearest you.
 We recommend that you also read the pamphlet: Social Security -- Your Payments While You Are Outside the United States, which explains how your benefits might be affected.
 Among other things, the pamphlet explains the following:

 - How benefit payments are made outside the U.S., including countries in which direct deposit is available